 Drexel University: Drexel has many different flavors of co-op programs, all customized to fit the individual student’s course of study.
 The university boasts partnerships with companies in 32 states and 51 countries and co-op employers include many prestigious companies from Amazon to Vanguard.

-Northeastern University: Northwestern’s coop program begins with a required course during sophomore year that outlines strategies for a successful co-op experience.
-Northwestern prides itself on having opportunities in nearly every employment sector, from small startups to large Fortune 100 companies.
+Northeastern University: Northeastern’s coop program begins with a required course during sophomore year that outlines strategies for a successful co-op experience.
+Northeastern prides itself on having opportunities in nearly every employment sector, from small startups to large Fortune 100 companies.
 Over 10,000 students participated in the program during the previous academic year alone.